alwaysniu/SplitSeek-Pro/README.md

 4. Predictions tend to be more reliable for proteins with fewer than 400 residues.

+## Data

+The fine-tuning data could be downloaded from the [website](https://zenodo.org/records/17421132).

 ## Reference

 [Accurate Prediction of Splittable Sites on Protein Structures]